 As well as working out your income, you will also need to look at what money you have available to invest.

 This will include any savings accounts, ISAs, premium bonds and investments like shares, bonds and unit trusts.

 As well as looking into precisely how much you have, you should also find out what interest or returns they're paying and if there are any restrictions on when you can withdraw funds.

 If you'll be taking out a mortgage to invest in property, you'll need to decide how much you can afford to put down as a deposit.
 Many lenders require at least 25% of the property's value, but some can accept just 15% deposits.

-Our7 ways to save for a mortgage deposit can help if you find you don't have enough cash saved up.
+Here is how to save up a mortgage deposit if you find you do not have enough cash saved up.

 Can you afford a mortgage?

 Once you know how much you have for a deposit, you can start looking into what mortgage companies would be prepared to lend you.

 You'll be able to work out the loan to value (LTV) applicable for properties of different values.
 You can then use mortgage lenders' calculators to work out how much a mortgage would cost per month.

 If you've already worked out your monthly budget, you'll know how much spare cash you have to put towards paying a mortgage.